maniaclab/snowmass-connect-docs/docs/index.md

 ## Support

 The Snowmass21 Connect service is supported by the [OSG](https://opensciencegrid.org/).
-To report issues with the service or to request a consultation, please submit a ticket to <help@opensciencegrid.org>.
+To report issues or to request a consultation, please submit a ticket to <help@opensciencegrid.org>.
 Community support is available in the **#snowmass-connect** channel at http://snowmass2021.slack.com.